Sports analytics: Houston Astros (MLB)

 The Astros rely heavily on analytics when making decisions.
-The team has employees with titles like, director of decision sciences, medical risk manager and mathematic modeler.
+The team has employees with titles such as, director of decision sciences, medical risk manager and mathematic modeler.
 Unlike other professional teams who typically use analytics solely for player transactions and signings, the Astros have begun to use analytics to make decisions on how they will play on the field, "applying the defensive shift more than any other team in the MLB last season."
 Using this approach, the Houston Astros captured their first World Series victory in franchise history in 2017.

 San Antonio Spurs (NBA)

 One of the early adopters of SportVU, the San Antonio Spurs have been using analytics to gain a competitive advantage on opponents for a number of years.
 Collectively as a team the Spurs have honed in on the importance of the three pointer and as a result constantly rank among the league lead in three point attempts.
 The teams understanding of the importance of the "three" extends beyond the offensive side of the court as they are relentless at defending the three pointer in the defensive end of the court.